 Sarah Gerard is the author of the forthcoming novel, True Love.
 Her novel Binary Star was a finalist for the Los Angeles Times first fiction prize, and her essay collection Sunshine State was a New York Times Editors’ Choice.
 Her collages have been published in BOMB Magazine, Epiphany Magazine, No Tokens Journal, Hazlitt, and The Creative Independent.
 Recycle, a co-authored book of collages and text, was published by Pacific in 2018.

-Patty Yumi Cottrell is the author of Sorry to Disrupt the Peace (McSweeney’s).
-She’s the winner of a 2018 Whiting Award in Fiction and a 2018 Barnes and Noble Discover Award.
-She lives in Florida.
+Patrick Cottrell is the author of Sorry to Disrupt the Peace (McSweeney’s).
+He’s the winner of a 2018 Whiting Award in Fiction and a 2018 Barnes and Noble Discover Award.
+He lives in Florida.